A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: System Model and Protocol

 \begin{enumerate} \item In block $b$, Bob prepares a sequence of $n+p$ qubits, denoted by $B^{n+p}$.
-Each qubit in the sequence is randomly selected from the set of $\{ \ket{0}, \ket{1}, \ket{+},\ket{-} \}$ with equally probabilities, where $\ket{0}$ and $\ket{1}$ form the computational basis, $\ket{+}= \frac{1}{\sqrt{2}} ( \ket{0} +\ket{1})$, and $\ket{-}= \frac{1}{\sqrt{2}} ( \ket{0} -\ket{1})$.
+Each qubit in the sequence is randomly selected from the set of $\{ \ket{0}, \ket{1}, \ket{+},\ket{-} \}$ with equal probabilities, where $\ket{0}$ and $\ket{1}$ form the computational basis, $\ket{+}= \frac{1}{\sqrt{2}} ( \ket{0} +\ket{1})$, and $\ket{-}= \frac{1}{\sqrt{2}} ( \ket{0} -\ket{1})$.
 Bob sends the sequence to Alice via the forward channel $\otimes_{i=1}^{n+p} \calL_{B \to A}$. \item Eve is allowed to implement a collective attack in each block.
 She may attach $\tilde{n}$ ancilla systems, denoted by $E^{\tilde{n}}$, to some qubits sent by Bob in Step 1, apply a joint unitary, and resend the qubits $\tr[E]{U \rho_{BE}^{\otimes \tilde{n} } U^\dagger}$ through the channel.
-Eve attempts to gain information from Alice by collectively measuring the ancilla qubits afterward. \item When Alice receives the sequence of qubits, denoted by $A^{n+p}_b$, she randomly measures $p$ of them in either the $Z$-basis or the $X$-basis to estimate the forward channel, with the aid of the public, authenticated classical channel.
+Eve attempts to gain information about Alice's transmission by collectively measuring the ancilla qubits afterward. \item When Alice receives the sequence of qubits, denoted by $A^{n+p}_b$, she randomly measures $p$ of them in either the $Z$-basis or the $X$-basis to estimate the forward channel, with the aid of the public authenticated classical channel.
 The remaining $n$ qubits are reserved for message encoding in the next step.
 Based on the forward channel estimation, Alice and Bob may either abort the protocol or request a retransmission. \item Based on the forward and backward channel estimations from previous blocks, Alice and Bob determine the coding rate for the current block $b$, denoted by $R_{\textnormal{code},b}$, and prepare a set of encoders, $\{\calE^{(w, k)}_{A^n \to X^n}\}_{(w,k)}$, with corresponding decoders, $\{\Pi_{Y^n}^{(w,k)}\}_{(w,k)}$.
 Alice applies a one-time pad to the message $W_b \in \calW$ using a key $K_{b-1}^{\textnormal{mix}}$ drawn from a key pool, then encodes the encrypted message, $L_b=W_b\oplus K_{b-1}^{\textnormal{mix}}$, as a classical codeword on the sequence of qubits received in Step 3.
 Applying the unitary operator, $U_Y \triangleq \ket{0}\bra{1} - \ket{1}\bra{0}$, represents a classical bit ``1'' while applying the identity operator to leave the qubit unchanged represents a classical bit ``0.''
-The encoded sequence of $n$ qubits is then sent back to Bob along with $p$ interlaced pilots, entirely denoted by ${X^{}}^{n+p}_b$, through the backward channel. \item Eve may obtain information about the message $W_b$ by tapping the backward channel, acquiring $Z_b$, and performing a joint measurement with the ancilla qubits she previously attached in Step~2. \item After Bob receives the sequence of qubits ${Y^{}}^{n+p}_b$, Alice reveals the pilots and their positions.
+The encoded sequence of $n$ qubits is then sent back to Bob along with $p$ interlaced pilots through the backward channel.
+The entire sequence is denoted by ${X^{}}^{n+p}_b$. \item Eve may obtain information about the message $W_b$ by tapping the backward channel, acquiring $Z_b$, and performing a joint measurement with the ancilla qubits she previously attached in Step~2. \item After Bob receives the sequence of qubits ${Y^{}}^{n+p}_b$, Alice reveals the pilots and their positions.
 Alice and Bob then jointly perform backward channel estimation over the authenticated public channel.
-If the channel conditions are poor, they declare a retransmission and skip the remaining steps of the current block. \item After removing the pilots and obtaining $Y^n_b$, Bob decodes the codeword using the set of decoders, $\{\Pi_{Y^n}^{(w, k)}\}_{(w,k)}$.
-In this process, Bob performs measurements in the same basis as prepared in Step 1, aided by the key. \item Alice and Bob extract a fresh key $K_b$ by applying privacy amplification to the codeword against Eve’s system, where the extractable key length is determined by the code and channel conditions.
-The key $K_b$ is partially consumed in the subsequent block, while the remainder is stored in a key pool. \end{enumerate}
+If the channel conditions are poor, they request a retransmission and skip the remaining steps of the current block. \item After removing the pilots and obtaining $Y^n_b$, Bob decodes the codeword using the set of decoders, $\{\Pi_{Y^n}^{(w, k)}\}_{(w,k)}$.
+In this process, Bob performs measurements in the same basis as prepared in Step 1, aided by the key. \item Alice and Bob extract a fresh key $K_b$ by applying privacy amplification to the codeword. \cmnt{The extractable key length is determined by the code and channel conditions, for example, the Holevo information of the channel.} The key $K_b$ is stored in a key pool for subsequent use. \end{enumerate}